JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

   Use the full phrase in the SDK documentation.
 * IDEs based on the IntelliJ Platform are described as _IntelliJ Platform-based IDEs_.
   Once that term is used on a page, authors may use _IDEs_.
-* When referring to JetBrains products always use the full name such as _IntelliJ IDEA Ultimate Edition_.
+* When referring to JetBrains products, always use the full name such as _IntelliJ IDEA Ultimate Edition_.
   However, only use product names when extensibility or functionality is particular to a product.

 > TODO/todo comments are discouraged in the main branch of `intellij-sdk-docs`.